 In 2008 he formed The Filthy Habits Ensemble, an octet dedicated to the instrumental music of Frank Zappa, with whom he participated in various festivals in Spain and different European countries.
-In April 2011 he created Discordian Records, a record label dedicated to free improvisation and other unconventional musics, which quickly became a benchmark in the free improvisation scene in Barcelona.
+In April 2011 he created Discordian Records, a record label dedicated to free improvisation and other underground unconventional musics, which quickly became a benchmark in the free improvisation scene in Barcelona.
 He is currently one of the most active musicians in the Barcelona underground, he has organized more than 500 concerts and participated in more than a hundred recordings in the last ten years.
-He mainly dedicates himself to composing, conducting and improvising with the Discordian Community Ensemble, a mutable formation in which a large number of musicians from the free improvisation scene of Barcelona have participated.
+He mainly dedicates to composing, conducting and improvising with the Discordian Community Ensemble, a mutable formation in which a large number of musicians from the free improvisation scene of Barcelona have participated.
 His work with this group, since its creation in 2012, has allowed him to explore alternative languages to incorporate improvisation within a compositional context.
 In autumn of 2020, the Spontaneous Music Festival in Poznan dedicated its fourth edition to his music.
 In October of 2021 his compositions “Life Metallic” and “Rumore-forme” were premiered by Discordian Community Ensemble at Mixtur Festival in Barcelona.
-In 2022 his album “Three Poems By Aleister Crowley/Tzim-Tzum” was listed among the ten best jazz records of 2021 by Enderrock Magazine, he was also awarded an Enderrock prize of recognition for his continuous work of ten years with Discordian Records.
+In 2022 his album “Three Poems By Aleister Crowley/Tzim-Tzum” was listed among the ten best jazz records of 2021 by the catalan magazine Enderrock, he was also awarded an Enderrock prize of recognition for his continuous work of ten years as director and producer for Discordian Records.
 He has been teaching since 2016 the subjects “From free jazz to free improvisation” and “Improvisation as a compositional element” at Escuela Superior de Estudios Musicales (ESEM) in Barcelona.